Tag: psychedelic art

 History of Psychedelic Art

 Psychedelic art emerged in the 1960s in the US, alongside the counterculture movement and the rise of psychedelic drugs.
 Influential hippie artists of the time, such as Wes Wilson, Rick Griffin, and Victor Moscoso, created neon-colored posters and album covers for rock bands, such as The Grateful Dead and Jefferson Airplane.
 Their works had bright colors, bold typography, and trippy visuals that reflected the psychedelic experience.
 The art was often used to promote concerts and events, and it became a part of the overall psychedelic aesthetic of the time.
-The ancient history of psychedelic art is just coming to light however as more information and research gets shared in books, podcasts and other research.
+The ancient history of psychedelic art is just coming to light however as more information and research gets shared in books, podcasts, and other research.

 Psychedelics art in ancient cultures:

 Image: Ancient psychedelic art of indigenous tribes living in today’s Mexico.
-I took the picture of this beautiful tapestry at the archeology museum in Mexico city.
+I took the picture of this beautiful tapestry at the archeology museum in Mexico City.

 Psychedelics have been used in ceremonies by many ancient cultures for centuries.
 Graham Hancock claims that even some cave paintings dating back some 30,000 years ago depict the altered states of consciousness.
 If you look closely at art of any ancient culture, you'll notice the key feature of psychedelic art - a repetitive pattern or design.
 This happens because when you take the sacred medicine, your sight, hearing and sense of smell change drastically and you see the world in geometric and symmetrical forms, grids and very complex, almost kaleidoscopic designs.
 These colorful, symmetrical patterns can be found in art of many prominent ancient cultures.
 Let me explain.

-This is one of elaborate Thai decorations I took at the palace years ago.
+This is one of the elaborate Thai decorations I took at the palace years ago.
 It’s a paw of a gigantic decorative snake at the entrance.
 I think that the visual idea for this and many other beings present in ancient Thai architecture is derived from the psychedelic experiences of artists due to the repetitive and symmetrical nature of seeing the world while on a journey.

 #1 Indigenous cultures of the Americas: